 - Tracks your head

 VR headsets come loaded with head motion trackers to follow the movements of your head and help recreate a more realistic environment.
-It takes advantage of gyroscope, accelerometer, and motion controllers.
+It takes advantage of a gyroscope, accelerometer, and motion controllers.

 - Tracks your eyes